KattS26/KateS_api_framework/README.md

 #### **1. Introduction**<br/>

 This repository contains an automated API testing framework built with Node.js and Playwright.
-Its primary goal is to ensure the reliability and correctness of our backend API services through robust and efficient test automation.
+Its primary goal is to ensure the reliability and correctness of our backend API services through robust and efficient test automation.<br/>